Mindstan/discord-bot-stages/README.md

 * Python 3.5 or higher
 * python-dotenv
 * discord.py
+* requests
+* pytz

-The Python modules can be installed with `pip install python-dotenv discord.py` if you have pip installed.
+The Python modules can be installed with `pip install python-dotenv discord.py requests pytz` if you have pip installed.

 ### To run the API